bekk/bekk-christmas/post/thecloud/automatic-kubernetes-deployments-using-argocd-and-jsonnet.md

     anotherapp/...
 ```

 New `Applications` are then added by pushing changes to `argocd-root` and deployments are triggered by pushing changes to `argocd-apps`.
+Voilà!

 ## Summing up

-I have given you a taste of two powerful yet simple tools for automating deploys of Kubernetes-based applications, ArgoCD and jsonnet.
-Together they
+I have given you a taste of two powerful yet simple tools for automating deploys of Kubernetes-based applications, ArgoCD and jsonnet. ...<TODO>